 The team was led by Yutaro Takaya, an instructor at Waseda University, and Yasuhiro Kato, a professor at the University of Tokyo.
 Kato explained that rare earths are often found with radioactive elements such as uranium, which is a major reason why extraction outside of China is so limited.
 But he said the metals found near Minami-Torishima are "clean," which means that mining them would not stir up severe environmental concerns.

 One major problem, though, is the depth.
 The metals are buried beneath waters as deep as 5,600 meters -- too deep to extract with existing technology.
 The next step for researchers and companies will be to figure out how to reach them.

 Japan's discovery "will not affect the rare-earth market at all," said Naohiro Niimura, a partner at Market Risk Advisory.
 The Minami-Torishima area has attracted attention for nearly 10 years since the "rare-earth crisis" stemming from China's export caps.
 But "there is no technology to extract the resources from deep underwater, and the cost would be too high," Niimura said.
 He did add that "it is meaningful that we now know we can acquire rare-earth metals if we invest."

 5. In the meantime, companies are trying to break their rare-earth addiction

 Due to uncertainty over supplies and concerns about the environment, some companies have already taken steps to wean themselves off rare earths.
-In February, Toyota Motor said it had found a way to make magnets for electric cars that use less neodymium.
+In February, Toyota Motors said it had found a way to make magnets for electric cars that use less neodymium.
 Last year, Apple said it wants to stop using newly mined metals and shift to recycled sources instead.
-By the time Japan manages to extract its big find, rare earths might not be quite so coveted.
+By the time Japan manages to extract its big discovery, rare earths might not be quite so desirable.